irmak-ergin/measuring_naturalistic_speech_comprehension_2024/README.md

 # Measuring Naturalistic Speech Comprehension in Real Time

-Project aiming to develop and validate a novel, time-resolved behavuoral measure to capture moment-by-moment fluctuations in comprehension during continuous natural listening.
+Project aiming to develop and validate a novel, time-resolved behavioral measure to capture moment-by-moment fluctuations in comprehension during continuous natural listening.

 ## Repository structure